turnermm/ckgedit/README.md

 it is missing a few of features which are available in fckgLite and will be added in due course.
 For details on these, see the fckgLite web site dalies page.

-This version is for use with versions  of Dokuwiki installed with the  Debian/Ubuntu package manager.
+This version of ckgeditor should work with Linux, Windows, and versions of Dokuwiki installed with the Ubuntu/Debian package manager.